syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ## Table

 A table is a data structure that organizes information into rows and columns.
 You can use [allowFormatAsTable](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowformatastable "") property enable/disable table operations.

 You can do this by one of the following ways,

 * Using "Format As Table" under Styles group of HOME Tab in ribbon.
 * Using Table option under Tables group of INSERT Tab in ribbon.
-* Using [`createTable`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:xlformat-createtable "createTable") method to insert a table and "[removeTable](http://help.syncfusion.com/js/api/ejspreadsheet#methods:xlformat-removetable "")" to delete a table.
+* Using [`createTable`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:xlformat-createtable "createTable") method to insert a table and "[`removeTable`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:xlformat-removetable "removeTable")" to delete a table.

 ### Table Customization